coderedcorp/coderedcms/docs/how_to/headers_and_footers.rst

 display and specify their ordering through the Site Footers setting.

 For the pro template, select the specific site within each footer snippet edit page.
 Footers are ordered by the default model ordering.
-When no site-specific footers are configured and `CRX_NO_SITE_FOOTER_FALLBACK` is True (default in pro template), all footers will be displayed.
-Set `CRX_NO_SITE_FOOTER_FALLBACK = False` in your settings to disable this fallback behavior.

 Customizing the design of the stock footer can be accomplished similarly to the navbar, by overriding the Django template.
 Create a `templates/coderedcms/snippets/`